 Leave Benefits

 Review the applicable Memorandum of Understanding (MOU) for rank-and-file employees.
-Additional information may also be found in the CalHR, Human Resources Manual.
+Additional information may also be found in the CalHR, Online Human Resources Manual.
 If the contract provisions vary from the summaries below or the Human Resources Manual, the contract language prevails.

 Types of Leave